Go to page content

 Date: April 25, 2023

-Someone catches your attention at the pub, and you whip up enough courage to initiate conversation.
-But to get your foot through the door, you ask them out.
-They say yes, which gets you excited.
-But now, the nerve-wracking part: planning something compelling enough to get a second date.
-When thinking about first-date ideas, you […]
+Someone catches your attention at the pub, and you whip up enough courage to initiate a conversation.
+You ask them out, and they say yes.
+But now, the nerve-wracking part – planning something compelling enough to get a second date.
+When thinking about first-date ideas, it’s wise to consider a few things, from your personalities […]

 Next Article